veinsss/SOLIDITY-AVAX-MOD3/README.md

 # BeanCoin!
 A token that simulates ERC20 tokens with a flavor of coffee.
 Built using openzepplin library
-# Features
-- Increments of 5 burning of tokens
-  - BeanCoin uses increments of 5 to burn tokens
-  - presented using buying coffee
 # Prequisites
 - Remix IDE
 # Contract Structure